Juan Ciscomani: Early life and education

-Ciscomani was born in Mexico and raised in Tucson, Arizona.
+Ciscomani was born in Hermosillo, Sonora, Mexico and was raised in Tucson, Arizona.
 He attended Pima Community College and the University of Arizona, becoming the first member of his family to graduate from college.
 After graduating, he worked at the University of Arizona as a program development specialist.

 Early political career

+In 2003, Ciscomani interned for U.S. Representative Ed Pastor, a Democrat from Arizona.
+He then completed a fellowship with Loretta Sanchez, another Democratic member of the U.S. House.
+Ciscomani has said that working for Democrats "challenged my own thinking and then really solidified where I stood politically."

 Ciscomani ran unsuccessfully for the Arizona Legislature in 2008.
 He is a member of the Tucson Hispanic Chamber of Commerce and has served as its vice president of outreach.
 He has also served on the Arizona Civil Rights Advisory Board and the Pima County Commission on Trial Court Appointments.

+Gubernatorial advisor

+In 2015, Ciscomani joined Governor Ducey's office as a senior advisor and vice chair of the Arizona-Mexico Commission, a post that he held until 2021.